curl/curl/tests/FILEFORMAT.md

 ### `<servercmd>`
 Special-commands for the server.

-The first line of this file will always be set to `Testnum [number]` by the test script, to allow servers to read that to know what test the client is about to issue.
+The first line of this file is always set to `Testnum [number]` by the test script, to allow servers to read that to know what test the client is about to issue.

 #### For FTP/SMTP/POP/IMAP

 - `REPLY [command] [return value] [response string]` - Changes how the server responds to the [command]. [response string] is evaluated as a perl string, so it can contain embedded \r\n, for example.
-There's a special [command] named "welcome" (without quotes) which is the string sent immediately on connect as a welcome.
+There is a special [command] named "welcome" (without quotes) which is the string sent immediately on connect as a welcome.
 - `REPLYLF` (like above but sends the response terminated with LF-only and not